 While very different roles, the two positions work closely together, and both are crucial to the success of a project.

-Now that you know the difference between the two, you may want to check out the following articles to learn more about hiring a project manager and the office build-out process.
+Now that you know the difference between the two, you may want to check out the following articles to learn more about hiring a project manager.

 - Cost to Hire a Project Manager for an Office Build-Out or Renovation